Post Tagged with: "Muslim Americans"

 Al-Talib interviews Kelsey Paxton, a second year Psychobiology major at UCLA, about her experience living in post 9/11 America.
 Although she is not Muslim, she feels the need to defend Muslims and encourages others to be more accepting and understanding towards people of all faiths and backgrounds.

-Growing up Muslim in Post 9/11 America: Proud to be an Arab American
+Growing up Muslim post 9/11: Proud to be an Arab-American

 Al-Talib interviews Kutibh Chihabi, a fourth year Neuroscience major at UCLA, on his experience growing up as a Muslim and Arab American.